 Bukowski Tavern – 50 Dalton Street.Great selection of beers in a small tucked away almost literally "hole in the wall" bar.
 Otto says; A hopping hangout offering a wide beer selection, comfort-food staples and a hip vibe.

-Cheers; - The Original - 84 Beacon Street
+Cheers; 84 Beacon Street

 I hope you found my guide to the brewpubs and bars of Boston useful?